Last updated on September 13th, 2021 at 10:30 am

-If you want to enjoy the full-time RV lifestyle without breaking the bank then you might be looking for the smallest RVs you can find with an actual bathroom.
-Having a working bathroom with a shower and toilet is really what makes the difference from a weekend camper to something that you can actually see yourself living in full time- or at least for a few longer trips.
+If you want to enjoy the full-time RV lifestyle without breaking the bank, then you might be looking for the smallest RV you can find with an actual bathroom.
+Having a working bathroom with a shower and toilet is really what makes the difference from a weekend camper, to something you can actually see yourself living in full time- or at least for a few longer trips.

 Even if you don’t want to go the full-time route, traveling with a small rig has numerous perks.
 Condensed RVs are easier to tow, drive, and store.
 They give you the option to haul your own vehicle and are more fuel-efficient.
 Access to your own facilities frees you from restricting your travel when nature calls.
 You can avoid the dirty truck stop or campsite with these small RVs.